anandzol/TutorMe/README.md

 When booking the session, use 4242 4242 4242 4242 as card number detail, any 3 digit number as cvc and a future date as expiration date.

-An admin user (with pre-booked session) is available with following credentials: email: admin@test.com password:password
+An admin user (with pre-booked session and pre offered sessions) is available with following credentials: email: admin@test.com password:password

 To run the web app:
 1. Execute backend (npm install,  npm run app)